gemadarc/gemadarc.github.io/education/school22/index.md

 ## Registration

-The registration form is [here](https://forms.gle/BzhvQPYgVg6QyoRAA), where you can tell us your preference on food, activities and private policy, etc.
+The registration form will be open soon, where you can tell us your preference on food, activities and private policy, etc.

-The registration fee will be collected separately.

 ## Schedule